kewin-y/kewin-y/README.md

 Math student; interested in Nix, C++, game development, etc.

-I starting to host most of my repos on [Codeberg](https://codeberg.org/ykevin_u).
+I'm starting to host most of my repos on [Codeberg](https://codeberg.org/ykevin_u).
 Check them out if you are interested!